 We know that a well-planned project with effective management is more likely to lead to a successful end result.
-So we want to know that your organisation is properly set up, well-run, with the capacity and the right skills and experience to deliver your project successfully, alongside your usual work.
-We also want to know about how you've approached planning your project.
+So we want to know that your organisation is properly set up, well-run, and has the capacity and the right skills and experience to deliver your project successfully, alongside your usual work.
 We may ask you at a later stage to provide your annual accounts, if we believe this will help us with our assessment of your application.